Africa ($80).

 Payment for Qurbani Donations

 No, as Islamic Relief is conducting hundreds of thousands of Qurbanis around the world, this is practically not possible.
 It is also not necessary to pronounce the name of the person, even if you are making a Qurbani on behalf of someone else.
-Simply making the intention that you are giving this Qurbani on behalf of a certain person is sufficient.
+Simply making the intention that you are giving this Qurban on behalf of a certain person is sufficient.

 The time for sacrifice ends when the sun sets on the fourth day of Eid.
 Therefore, you can make payments right up until the end of the third day after Eid (13th of Dhul-Hijjah) before Maghrib prayer.
 Islamic Relief has already pre-purchased the animals to be slaughtered.